Curing Miracle Steps in LLM Mathematical Reasoning with Rubric Rewards: Limitations

 \section{Limitations}

-There are several limitations in our work: \textit{(1) Dependence on strong external models.} Rubric construction relies on high‑capacity models and manual filtering, limiting scalability to tasks beyond current LLM capabilities. \textit{(2) Static reward model during RL.} The RRM is fixed after offline training; as the policy improves, the static scorer may misalign and undervalue novel yet valid reasoning. \textit{(3) Domain and causality limitations.} Experiments are limited to mathematics, and the link between \textit{Miracle Steps} and memorization remains indirect without full training‑data provenance.
-Future research could address these limitations by: automating rubric synthesis to reduce manual effort, for example, via multi-agent systems; developing adaptive reward models that co-evolve with the policy to maintain alignment; and extending our analysis to other domains, like coding.
+There are several limitations in our work: \textit{(1) Dependence on strong external models.} Rubric construction relies on high‑capacity models (Gemini-2.5-Pro) and manual filtering, limiting scalability to tasks beyond current LLM capabilities.
+As open-source models continue to improve, exploring their use as rubric generators is an important direction. \textit{(2) Teacher-model confound.} Although we argue that rubrics provide a valuable intermediate modality (Section~\ref{sec:comparison}), we cannot fully disentangle the contribution of the rubric format from the capability of the teacher model used to generate rubrics and scoring data.
+A controlled comparison with Gemini as a direct scorer (without rubrics) under the same compute budget would be informative but is currently prohibitive. \textit{(3) Static reward model during RL.} The RRM is fixed after offline training; as the policy improves, the static scorer may misalign and undervalue novel yet valid reasoning. \textit{(4) Domain and causality limitations.} Experiments are limited to mathematics.
+In principle, the framework is applicable to any domain where correct outcomes can arise from flawed processes, such as code generation (passing tests via hard-coded outputs) or scientific reasoning (correct conclusions from fabricated evidence).
+The link between \textit{Miracle Steps} and memorization remains correlational rather than causal, as alternative factors such as problem simplicity, answer guessability, and approximation heuristics may also contribute.
+Future research could address these limitations by: exploring open-source alternatives for rubric generation; developing adaptive reward models that co-evolve with the policy; and extending our framework to other verifiable reasoning domains.